It's the Democrats, Stupid

 There had been a Bush or a Clinton on every national ticket for the 24 years from 1980 to 2004.
 So, in 2016, when it looked like the nation might again face another Bush-Clinton contest, the voters freaked out.

 Both Bush and Clinton, in pursuit of their dynasties, had prevented the emergence of any alternative power centers in their respective parties.
-Rather than promote new talent, they quashed the careers of anyone who might offer an alternative to their power.
+Rather than promote new talent, they quashed the careers of anyone who might offer a threat to their power.

 This weak bench became obvious when it came time for Hillary to choose a vice-presidential nominee; there was no one else in the entire Democratic party with presidential stature.
 The same problem faced the Republicans in 2016.
-Once Jeb Bush's lackluster campaign fizzled (after raising about $140 million), there was no Republican of national stature to stand in the way of Donald Trump.
+Once Jeb Bush's lackluster campaign fizzled (after raising about $140 million), only Mitt Romney, who was running for Senate in Utah, was the Republican of national stature who could stand in the way of Donald Trump.

 The Popular Vote Winning Losers - A Family Affair